essc/clp_foss4g_workshop/source/qgis_plugins.rst

 Repository and other external repositories by clicking the :guilabel:`Add…` button and providing the repository details.

-.. verify if this repor is still working

-3. Click the :guilabel:`Add…` button.
-In the :guilabel:`Name` field, type ``QGIS Contributed Repository`` and type ``http://pyqis.org/repo/contributed`` in the :guilabel:`URL` field.
-Click :guilabel:`OK` to access the repository.

-4. Go back to the list of plugins by clicking the :guilabel:`Plugins` tab.
+3. Go back to the list of plugins by clicking the :guilabel:`Plugins` tab.

 **Plugins tab** - this tab list all available plugins.
 Each plugin can be
 either:
 * **not installed** - the plugin is available in the repository, but is not installed yet.
 * **new** - the plugin is newly available in the repository.
 * **installed** - the plugin is already installed.
 If it is also available in any repository the :guilabel:`Reinstall plugin` button will be enabled.
 * **upgradeable** - the plugin is installed, but there is an updated version available.
 In this case, the :guilabel:`Upgrade plugin` button will be enabled.
 * **invalid** - the plugin is installed, but is unavailable or broken.
 The reason will be explained in the plugin description field.

-5. Find and select the :guilabel:`Openlayers Plugin` in the list.
+4. Find and select the :guilabel:`Openlayers Plugin` in the list.
 Click :guilabel:`Install plugin` button.

 .. image:: images/plugin_listtab.png
    :align: center
    :width: 300 pt

-6. Do this for the following plugins as well::
+5. Do this for the following plugins as well::

       fTools
-      Shaded Relief
+      GDALTools
+      SEXTANTE

 7. Once installed, close the
 :guilabel:`Python Plugin Installer` window.